 Retirement Goal X Risk-Free Rate = Average Annual Gross Income

 This is the same equation, just rearranged.
-If your retirement goal is $2,500,000 and it’s sitting in the bank right now, you would earn $62,500 a year for the rest of your life risk-free, if you don’t touch the principle and the interest rate is 2.5%.
+Let’s say your retirement goal is $2,500,000 and it’s sitting in the bank right now.
+If interest rates returned to 2.5%, you could earn $62,500 a year for the rest of your life risk-free, if you don’t touch the principal.

 Current Salary X The Inverse Of The Risk-Free Rate = Risk-Free Income.